kjendrzyca/react-training/README.md

 # react-training

-Simple store app written in React to show its basic functionality and how it can be configured to work with Flux architecture.
+Simple shop written in React to show its basic functionality and how it can be configured to work with Flux architecture.

 ##How to run